Autcoder/Codinstall/general_structure.md

 ## 4. `executer/` - Command Execution and Installation

 The `executer` module is responsible for constructing and running installation commands based on the chosen language, package manager, version, and any customizations.
+It also stores the different install command templates for each package manager.

 **Functions and Purpose**: